antoine-mouchamps/gymtorax/docs/Physical validation.rst

 Comparison between Gym-TORAX and native TORAX shows identical plasma evolution for all state variables.
-As an illustration, the figure below shows current density profiles at selected times: 50s, 99s, 105s, and 150s.
+This validates the correctness of the wrapper implementation.
+To illustrate this agreement, we compare current density profiles at four representative times (50s, 99s, 105s, and 150s), spanning both the ramp-up and the nominal phases of the scenario:

 .. grid:: 2